-- Titler10 (Gali et al., 2017),
+• Titler2 (Gali, Mariescu-Istodor, & Fränti, 2017),

-- The Mopsi photo collection^{11,12},
+- The Mopsi photo collection^{3,4}, - Match sets5 (Cohen, Ravikumar, & Fienberg, 2003a).

-- Match sets13 (Cohen et al., 2003).

-The Titler data set contains 4,968 candidate title phrases extracted from 1,002 English websites.
-The ground truth titles were manually annotated by two people independently on each other, and in the case of disagreement, a third person made a judgement between these two.
-The candidate title phrases were extracted automatically from the pages using the method in Gali et al. (2017); therefore, different typographical representations exist, such as Hotspring and Hot spring, Park hotel & spa and Park hotel and
+The Titler data set contains 4968 candidate title phrases extracted from 1002 English websites.
+The ground truth titles were manually annotated by two people independently on each other, and in the case of disagreement, a third person made a judgment between these two.
+The candidate title phrases were extracted automatically from the pages using the method in Gali et al. (2017); therefore, different typographical representations exist, such as Hotspring and Hot spring, Park hotel & spa and Park hotel and spa.
+The phrases were evaluated for their relevance so that the user rates them from 0 (irrelevant) to 5 (excellent match).
+For example, 12 candidate phrases were extracted for the restaurant the Apollo; six of them were rated 5, two were rated 4, and four were rated 3.
+The minimum number of phrases extracted for a web page was one and the maximum was 30 (Gali et al., 2017).